-For those who haven’t already started the shops Easter Egg Hunt, there will be a chance to collect a hunt form from Eddie the Giant Chicken Egg on the day.
-The Town Council and traders egg hunt started on April 1st and runs until the 18th.
-To join in, simply pick up a booklet from the Tourist Information Centre in the Town Hall and start the hunt around the shops, finding an Easter surprise and getting the booklet stamped.
-The hunt includes 28 shops in and around the town.
-To claim the Easter Treat, the hunters are asked to collect at least 24 stamps out of the 28 shops listed.
+On the day there was a chance to collect an Easter Egg hunt form from Eddie the Giant Chicken Egg.
+The Town Council and traders egg hunt started on April 1st until the 18th.
+132 forms were completed in total.
+The hunt included 28 shops in and around the town.
+To claim the Easter Treat, the hunters needed to collect at least 24 stamps out of the 28 shops listed.

 Town Centre Manager Jackie MacArthur said “Easter treats is designed to bring people back into town following the gas works.
 Originally the gas works permit was until Monday 10th April.
 We are egg-cited about the activities we are putting on, especially the Congl-egg roll- it’s not as easy as you first think!
 Monies raised from the mini games will be going towards the 2016/17 Mayors Charities- East Cheshire Hospice.
 As an egg-tra special treat, on Tuesday 11th April, parking on the Fairground, Princess Street and Back Park Street car parks will be free after 10am.
 Please make note of the date and be sure to put on your Easter bonnet and come and join in the fun in Congleton!”